Encryption at rest in Elastic Cloud: A strategic imperative for enterprise security

 Bring your own key, encrypt your Elastic Cloud data

 As of this writing, Elastic Cloud supports customer-managed keys from AWS KMS.
-In upcoming releases, we will also support Azure Key Vault and GCP Cloud Key Management.
-As of this writing, Elastic Cloud supports customer-managed keys from AWS KMS.
-In subsequent releases, we will also support Azure Key Vault and GCP KMS keys.
+We will also support Azure Key Vault and GCP Cloud Key Management in upcoming releases.

 AWS Key Management Service (KMS)